comex/substitute/README.md

 Especially when the jailbreaks are distributed for free!

-Oh, and when I say "the spirit of jailbreaking", I don't mean to change history by implying "original plan" - iOS jailbreak has always suffered from closed source tools.
+Oh, and when I say "the spirit of jailbreaking", I don't mean to change history by implying "original plan" - iOS jailbreak has always suffered from balkanization of closed source tools.
 Indeed, I'm happy that the open source Cydia supplanted the closed Installer, and with it saurik's generally open, community-based management style.

-But it's the best part of it.
+But when I say spirit, I do mean the best part of it.

 comex, 30 January 2015